vigetlabs/special-delivery/README.md

 Say what now?
 Example time:

 Let's say you have an application that sends an email to notify a user that they have won the lottery.
-This email is obviously pretty important, so we'd like to send a message to an admin if the lotter-winner email bounces.
+This email is obviously pretty important, so we'd like to send a message to an admin if the lottery-winner email bounces.
 How the heck do we do that?

 Special Delivery saves a reference to each outgoing email messages to recreate state when Mailgun informs your application that a particular event occured for that message.